School of Education, Child Life and Family Studies

 In 2001, she returned to her alma mater as a faculty member and has taught elementary education methods courses and research courses at the undergraduate and graduate levels.
 She regularly supervises student teachers in the Brookline, Cambridge, and Boston schools.

 For three years, she served as chair of Wheelock's Elementary Education Department and from 2007-2010 she co-chaired the Faculty Senate.
-In 2010, she received the Gordon Marshall Fellowship and is currently working on a collaborative research project focused on understanding the experiences of first generation college students at Wheelock College.
+In 2010, she received the Gordon Marshall Fellowship and completed a collaborative research project focused on understanding the experiences of first-generation college students at Wheelock College.

 - Introduction to Elementary Teaching